crossroadsfpga/enso/docs/ensogen.md

 ## Running

 EnsōGen is built as part of Ensō.
-Make sure to follow the instructions in [Compiling Software](compiling_software.md) to build Ensō and that you have the [enso script](running.md#installing-enso-script) installed.
+Make sure to follow the instructions in [Compiling Software](compiling_software.md) to build Ensō and that you have the [`enso` command](running.md#installing-enso-script) installed.

 To run EnsōGen, you first need to setup the NIC with the right parameters.
-By default, you should run the enso script as follows:
+By default, you should run the `enso` command as follows:

 ```bash
 enso <path to enso repo> --fpga <fpga ID> --fallback-queues 4 --enable-rr